Quinnipiac University

 Adviser: Professor Jonathan Blake

 In this project, I explore the nature of creating art using prompts.
-The project will show that art is not all about tangible products but recognize that digital art is a form of art that is growing in today's world.
+The project will show that art is not exclusively about tangible products.
+Digital art is also a form of art that is growing in today's world.
 Throughout the project, I aim to solidify that digital art is a valid form of expression.
 Overall, the project will highlight the use of prompts in art and the difference it has made.

 Student Lead: Ohm Patel